cyber-defence-campus/self-sovereign-identity/README.md

 **[Distributed Key and Trust Management](#distributed-key-and-trust-management)**

 Key management is the foundation of secure distributed systems.
 Social key recovery mechanisms are studied and the *Apollo* framework for usable and privacy-preserving vault recovery is presented.
-Moreover, [KERI](https://keri.one/) (Key Event Receipt Infrastructure), a fully decentralized identity system, is analyzes in terms of use cases and  security.
+Moreover, [KERI](https://keri.one/) (Key Event Receipt Infrastructure), a fully decentralized identity system, is analyzed in terms of use cases and security.
 In KERI, keys are controlled by users and a system of witnesses and watchers enables users to manage trust in a distributed way.